 By SAM MAGDY and SYLVIE CORBET

-PARIS (AP) — Libyan leaders reaffirmed Friday in Paris their commitment to ensure the success of the country’s political process through long-awaited elections next month, a vote that world powers hope will pull the oil-rich North African nation out of its decade-old chaos.
+PARIS (AP) — France is hosting an international conference on Libya on Friday as the North African country heads into long-awaited elections next month, a vote that regional and world powers hope will pull the oil-rich nation out of its decade-old chaos.

-Libya has been engulfed in chaos since a NATO-backed uprising in 2011 that toppled and killed longtime dictator Moammar Gadhafi.
-The country was for years split between rival governments — one based in the capital, Tripoli, and the other in the eastern part of the country.
+Libya has been engulfed in chaos since a NATO-backed uprising 2011 that toppled longtime dictator Moammar Gadhafi, who was later killed.
+The oil-rich country was for years split between rival governments – one based in the capital, Tripoli, and the other in the eastern part of the country.
 Each side is backed by different foreign powers and militias.

 A leading rights group questioned Thursday whether Libyan authorities can hold free and fair elections.
 Human Rights Watch criticized what it said were Libya’s restrictive laws that undermine freedom of speech and association, as well as the presence of armed groups accused of intimidating, attacking and detaining journalists and political activists.